zzottel/feed2red/README.md

 value, e.g. N, the [share] tag is not used, which makes sense if the contents of only one feed are posted to a channel.

+**UseQuote** (optional, default N)
+If set to Y, the feed entries will be posted using Red's [quote] tag.
+This is similar to UseShare above, with the difference that the feed name is not visible at the post.
+This can be useful if the source is some aggregator that will always show the same feed name, regardless of where the original item came from. feed2red.pl will not stop you if you set both UseShare and UseQuote, which will lead to a [quote] tag within a [share] tag, but that doesn't really make sense, of course.

 **ExpireDays** (optional, default N)
 If set to a number, posts from that feed will expire in Red after \<number\>
 days.
 Otherwise, no expiry date is set (default).
 Note that this will only